Areas of Impact

 The data collected has been analyzed to establish definitive patterns of the problems within family court

-change state and federal laws to better protect children
+We have helped change state and federal laws to better protect children

 Recent examples include CA HR 113, AB1050 and House Concurrent Resolution 72